rodrigoochoam/pacmen-excercise/README.md

 ## Purpose

 Welcome to the PacMen Exercise!
 This fun and exploratory exercise is designed to put your skills to the test.
-Remember how you were able to manipulate the movements of PacMan across the browser window in previous exercises?
 In this challenge, you'll create multiple PacMen that move about the browser window independently, demonstrating your understanding of array methods and DOM manipulation.

 ## How to Play